 Step down transformers are designed to reduce electrical voltage.
-Their primary voltage is greater than their secondary voltage.
-This kind of transformer "steps down" the voltage applied to it.
-For instance, a step down transformer is needed to use a 110v product in a country with a 220v supply.
+When it comes to step down transformers, their primary voltage is always greater than their secondary voltage.
+A step down transformer "steps down" the voltage fed to it.
+For example, a step down transformer is needed to output 110v in a country with a 220v supply.

-Step down transformers convert electrical voltage from one level or phase configuration usually down to a lower level.
-They can include features for electrical isolation, power distribution, and control and instrumentation applications.
+Step down transformers are designed to convert voltage from a higher level or phase configuration, in most cases down to a lower voltage level.
+Step down transformers can include features for electrical isolation, power distribution, and control and instrumentation applications.
 Step down transformers typically rely on the principle of magnetic induction between coils to convert voltage and/or current levels.

 Step down transformers are made from two or more coils of insulated wire wound around a core made of iron.
 When voltage is applied to one coil (frequently called the primary or input) it magnetizes the iron core, which induces a voltage in the other coil, (frequently called the secondary or output).
 The turns ratio of the two sets of windings determines the amount of voltage transformation.